shantlr/proute/README.md

   plugins: [
     prouteVitePlugin({
       inputPath: './src/router', // folder where you are residing your endpoints files
-      outputRouter: './src/router/index.ts', // file where the router will be generated, default: $inputPath/index.ts
+      resourcesPath: './src/router/resources.ts', // file that exports resources schemas
-      outputBaseConf: './src/router/base-conf.ts', // file where utils will be generated, default: $inputPath/base-conf.ts
+      outputRouter: './src/router/proute.generated.router.ts', // file where the router will be generated
-      resourcesPath: './src/router/resources.ts', // file that exports resources schemas, default: $inputPath/resources.ts }),
+      outputRoutes: './src/router/proute.generated.routes.ts', // file where routes definitions will be generated }),
   ],
 });
 ```

-When vite-node server is started, the plugin will automatically generate a file at $inputPath which will export a `router`
+When vite-node server is started, the plugin will automatically generate a file at $outputPath which will export a `router`

 Which can then be used with express app